 A 2013 report by Progress Texas and the Center for Media and Democracy (CMD) found that TPPF received over 3 million dollars from the Koch brothers or organizations they fund.
 For example, the Koch family foundations and Koch Industries sent $733,333 to TPPF, and $2,581,258 has been donated from the dark money groups DonorsTrust and Donors Capital Fund.
+In 2016, the Charles Koch Foundation contributed $612,250.
 In 2015, the Charles Koch Foundation and the Charles Koch Institute contributed a total of $199,697.

 TPPF is also a member of several task forces within the American Legislative Exchange Council (ALEC).